dvignoles/dvignoles.github.io/_posts/2022-07-15-post-picluster.md

 1. Install a cluster monitoring dashboard
 2. Decide on a backup solution for the cluster
+3. Setup Spark / HDFS
-3. Start one of those tbd projects?
+4. Start one of those tbd projects?